1,6-Methano(10)annulene

 1,6-Methano[10]annulene (also known as 1,6-methanonaphthalene or homonaphthalene) is an aromatic hydrocarbon with chemical formula C_{11}H_{10}.
 It was the first stable aromatic compound based on the cyclodecapentaene system to be discovered.

 Preparation

-According to Organic Syntheses, it can be prepared from naphthalene.
+The classical organic synthesis of this compound starts with Birch reduction of naphthalene to isotetralin, which adds dichlorocarbene (prepared in situ from chloroform and potassium tert-butoxide) to form a transannular cyclopropane ring.
+A second reduction then removes the chloride substituents.
+Finally, 2,3-dichloro-5,6-dicyano-1,4-benzoquinone (DDQ) oxidation removes the central transannular bond and dehydrogenates unto aromaticity.